abrookins/andrewbrookins.com/_posts/2020-02-17-hunting-ghosts.md

 I can say it was a few hours northwest of Portland, Oregon, on a spit abutting the coast.
 Somewhere on that foggy stretch was an old hotel whose staff, scared by recent wailings and window-scratchings, had invited a team of paranormal investigators to visit late at night.
 I was coming along for the story.

 After an hour driving in the dark I began to feel anxious not about ghosts, but about the ghost hunters.
 Was this all a ruse?
-The hotel, when it appeared from the swirling fog, did not help: crumbling white stucco adorned its walls, and the paint on its sign curled under a soft light.
+The hotel, when it appeared from the swirling fog, didn't help my nerves: crumbling white stucco adorned its walls, and the paint on its sign curled under a soft light.

 The team had given me instructions to meet them in the parking lot.
 Under no circumstance was I to visit the front desk.